 Ingredient Quality: Antioxidant-rich but not Byrdie-clean

-The first two ingredients of this cleansing balm are olive oil, an antioxidant with anti-aging anti-inflammatory benefits, and grapeseed oil, an antioxidant-rich emollient with vitamin E. The balm also contains sea buckthorn oil—which, according to one study, has skin regeneration and repair properties—and persimmon extract, which brightens skin and prevents premature aging.
+The first two ingredients of this cleansing balm are olive oil, an antioxidant with anti-aging anti-inflammatory benefits, and grapeseed oil, an antioxidant-rich emollient with vitamin E. The balm also contains sea buckthorn oil—which, according to a 2017 review, has skin regeneration and repair properties—and persimmon extract, meant to brighten skin and prevent premature aging.
 Also, the brand promises that this product is free of artificial fragrances, instead getting its refreshing scent from rosewood oil and grapefruit peel oil.

 This product is vegan, cruelty-free, and formulated without mineral oil, alcohol, silicone, parabens, and artificial coloring.
 However, it still doesn’t classify as clean, according to Byrdie’s Clean Beauty Pledge, because it contains PEGs.
 An acronym for polyethylene glycol, PEGs are on our list because the process of making them involves ethoxylation, which produces 1,4-dioxane as a byproduct.
 According to the National Toxicology Program, this compound “is reasonably anticipated to be a human carcinogen.”